zordius/subtask.js/README.md

 Namespace rule is hard to maintain:

-* CX.data.stories: a list of stories. good for a page.
+* CX.data.stories: a list of stories. good for all pages.
-* CX.data.user.name: user name. good for a page.
+* CX.data.user.name: user name. good for all pages.
-* CX.module.story: story module....what happened when I put 2 story module in 1 page?!!!
+* CX.module.story: story module....what happened when I put 2 story modules in 1 page?!!!

-Yes we do not believe all developers in the team remember all naming rules.
+We do not believe all developers in the team remember all naming rules.